TITLE: Blood Ties(1/2)

 "How about six?
 That should give me enough time to order the pizza."

 The tension broke, and Mulder actually smirked.
-"Sounds like we went to the same cooking school.
+"Sounds like we had the same cooking teacher.
 We'll be here."

 "Six it is, then."

-Grey stepped back as Mulder pulled away from the curb.
+Grey stepped back and watched as Mulder pulled away from the curb.
 He was still watching when Mulder turned the corner that removed him from sight.

 Scully leaned back into her seat, suddenly exhausted.

-"See, what did I tell you, Mulder?" she said,
+"See, what did I tell you, Mulder?" she said ruefully,

 closing her eyes.
 "Piece of cake."